Harrisburg Transportation Center: Connecting services

 The local public transit operator in the Harrisburg area, Capital Area Transit (CAT), has many local and express bus routes that stop either along Aberdeen Street almost immediately outside the Transportation Center or 1/2 block away on Market Street between 4th Street and Aberdeen Street.
 These nearby CAT stops that are within easy walking distance of the Harrisburg Transportation Center enable convenient transfers between local public transit and intercity rail and bus services.

 The public transit provider in York County, Rabbit Transit, operates its commuter-oriented RabbitEXPRESS bus service on weekdays between the city of York and downtown Harrisburg.
 Like the Capital Area Transit buses, the RabbitEXPRESS does not stop at the HTC itself but does have stops within one block of the facility.
+Lebanon Transit, which provides public transit service in Lebanon County, operates the Commute King A and Commute King B routes between the city of Lebanon and Harrisburg; with stops adjacent to the station on Market Street.

 Finally, R & J Transportation, a charter/tour bus company, has scheduled weekday, line route commuter service between Schuylkill County and downtown Harrisburg.
 R & J has stops within one block of the HTC, though no tickets for R & J's service are available at the Transportation Center.